utkarsh-chaurasia/Click-Club-NITRR/README.md

 ## INTRODUCTION

-Click Club desires to make college years memorable.
-We document all those beautiful moments you shared at the campus, by covering all the activities and happenings of the college.
-We organise workshops, photo exhibitions and aim to promote the art of photography.
+Click Club is the photography club of NIT Raipur.
+It is a platform for beginners and photography enthusiasts to interact, learn, motivate and nurture their photography skills.
+It started with the motto of covering all the happenings and activities of the college.
+Gradually, the club has evolved in all the aspects and today being the most active club of NITRR, it organises a plethora of competitions, workshops and photo exhibitions to promote art of photography among youth.

+Our motto: I dream.
+I frame.
+I live.
+I click.

 ## TECH STACK